lwjohnst86/nefa-code/doc/submission/reviewer-response.md

     currently performed, or would show that some of the adjustments are over-adjustment."*

-        As requested, we have included the DAG underlying that hypothesized associations in the ESM.
+        As requested, we have included the DAG underlying the hypothesized associations in the ESM.

     - *"In the time-varying analysis some covariates are measured after NEFAs,